 The USLF is an organization with energy.
 New technology has moved projects forward, provided better access to our membership and herd data.
 Improved practices are enhancing the outcomes and guiding the best use of our human resources.
 There is more underway, and I would like to continue to be part of this effort.

 My Lipizzan experience and USLR and USLF membership go back over 20 years.
 We currently have four Lipizzan mares and time shared with two others who have crossed our path.
 They enrich me, test me, educate me and amaze me every day.
 I can’t imagine life without them.
 My education and professional experience includes degrees in fine art, adult and community education, arts administration and professional services marketing.

 Now that I have the experience of serving on the Board of Directors and as Vice President I am asking for your vote to continue in this position.

 Thank you, Lynn Smith

-Ellen Chappell, Independence, OR - Director at-large
+Ellen Chappell, Independence, OR - Director at-large and serving as Secretary

 I would like to introduce myself to the members of the United States Lipizzan Federation (USLF).
 My name is Ellen Chappell and I am running for Board of Directors.
 Some of you may already know me and my Lipizzan mares, Arria (b.
 2001, WHV) and Terra-Blanca (b.
 2007, Ritter Dressage).
 I live with my husband, Tony Cruz-Uribe, in Western Oregon.
 We keep the Lipizzans and two Miniature Horses on 29 acres and grow grass hay.